30 Thanksgiving Dishes That Travel Well

 Cornbread Cornbread is a quick bread that you can make the night before.
 It requires no refrigeration and everyone loves it.

-Homemade Cornbread RecipeHomemade Cornbread Recipebaking powder, cornmeal, sugar, butter, buttermilk, baking soda and 3 more
+Homemade Cornbread RecipeHomemade Cornbread Recipebaking powder, all purpose flour, eggs, butter, salt, baking soda and 3 more

-Sweet Country Cornbread RecipeSweet Country Cornbread Recipesalt, butter, baking powder, Gold Medal All Purpose Flour, milk and 3 more
+Sweet Country Cornbread RecipeSweet Country Cornbread Recipeegg, milk, butter, Gold Medal All Purpose Flour, baking powder and 3 more

-The Best Cornbread RecipeThe Best Cornbread Recipeall purpose flour, large eggs, unsweetened applesauce, butter and 7 more
+The Best Cornbread RecipeThe Best Cornbread Recipecornmeal, granulated sugar, baking soda, butter, honey, large eggs and 5 more

 Dinner Rolls You can mix, knead, and proof your dough the night before Thanksgiving and bake your rolls before you leave.
 Just make sure to transport them in an airtight container so they don't stale.

-Garlic Herb Dinner Rolls RecipeGarlic Herb Dinner Rolls Recipegarlic cloves, all purpose flour, warm water, fresh rosemary and 8 more
+Garlic Herb Dinner Rolls RecipeGarlic Herb Dinner Rolls Recipemilk, salt, garlic cloves, egg, fresh thyme, warm water, yeast and 5 more

-Dinner Rolls RecipeDinner Rolls Recipeactive dry yeast, sugar, all purpose flour, unsalted butter, salt and 3 more
+Dinner Rolls RecipeDinner Rolls Recipeunsalted butter, all purpose flour, active dry yeast, salt, large eggs and 3 more

 Desserts